10-3-pursuit/lab-app-planning/README.md

 - one: approaching this like it was a real app, like it was my baby w/details.
 - two: language is quite important in code, and I realize in a lot of the assignments, it's not the best.
 As a writer/copywriter/journalist, I plan to improve that any change I get, including all assignments that require clear and concise writing.
 I think I do that well in this lab.
-- three: finding the links to insert, the ideation of really going through this like it was a real app situation.
+- three: finding the links to insert, the ideation of really going through this like it was a real app situation, .

 Write down one thing you'd improve on for next time.